Kenichi: The Mightiest Disciple: Original video animation

 An 11-episode original video animation (OVA) series produced by Brain's Base started on March 14, 2012.
 The story continues from the Ragnarok Arc entering the Yomi arc.
 The second OVA episode, featuring later story in the Yomi arc, was released on June 18, 2012.
 The third OVA episode was released on November 16, 2012.
 The fourth and fifth OVA episodes were released on September 16, 2013.
 The sixth and seventh OVA episodes were released on November 18, 2013.
 The eighth and ninth OVA episodes were released on February 14, 2014.
 The 10th and 11th OVA episodes were released on May 16, 2014.
 The main cast for the OVA series is the same from those of the anime series except for Rie Kugimiya who replaced Tomoko Kawakami as Miu and Yuzuru Fujimoto who replaced Hiroshi Arikawa as her grandfather Hayato.
 The episodes aired in 2014 on Tokyo MX and BS11, with the title Kenichi: The Mightiest Disciple – The Attack of Darkness (史上最強の弟子ケンイチ 闇の襲撃, Shijō Saikyō no Deshi Ken'ichi Yami no Shūgeki).
 Iori Nomizu performed the opening theme "Wish" (for episodes 4–9) and the ending themes "Glory Days" (for episodes 1–3) and "Breathless" (for episodes 4–9).
 During its television broadcast, the series featured the opening theme "Higher Ground", performed by Tomokazu Seki, and the same original second ending theme "Breathless", by Iori Nomizu.

-In January 2024, Discotek Media announced that they had licensed the OVA, and is set to be released on a Blu-ray set with an English dub on May 28 of the same year.
+In January 2024, Discotek Media announced that it had licensed the OVA, and was released on a Blu-ray set with an English dub on May 28 of the same year.

 Video games

 On March 15, 2007, Capcom released the series' first game, Shijō Saikyō no Deshi Ken'ichi: Gekitō!
 Ragnarok Hachikengō, exclusively on the PlayStation 2.
 The game was developed with Eighting.

-That same year, another crossover game, Sunday vs Magazine: Shūketsu!
-Chōjō Daikessen for the PlayStation Portable, also featured Kenichi and related characters.

-Kenichi Shirahama appeared in Weekly Shōnen Sunday and Weekly Shōnen Magazine 2009 crossover game Sunday vs Magazine: Shūketsu!
+Kenichi Shirahama appeared in the Weekly Shōnen Sunday and Weekly Shōnen Magazine 2009 crossover fighting game Sunday vs Magazine: Shūketsu!
 Chōjō Daikessen.
 Characters from the series also appeared in another crossover game of the same magazine, Shōnen Sunday & Shōnen Magazine White Comic, also released in 2009 for Nintendo DS.

+Other media

+A gaiden volume was released by Shogakukan on September 18, 2007.
+An official guidebook was released by Shogakukan on May 16, 2014.